calboo/Wigglewave/README.md

 # Wigglewave

 Wigglewave is a FORTRAN code that uses an RK4 finite difference method to solve the linearised governing equations for a torsion Alfv&egrave;n wave propagating in a plasma with negligible plasma beta and in a force-free axisymmetric magnetic field with no azimuthal component embedded in a high density divergent tube structure.
 The solutions calculated are the perturbations to the velocity, v and to the magnetic field, b.
 All variables are calculated over a uniform grid in radius r and height z.
-An in-depth explanation of the code can be found in the accompanying PDF document Wigglewave equations.
+An in-depth explanation of the code can be found in the accompanying PDF document Wigglewave_equations.pdf.

 ## Usage